coLAB-UFF/ishs2026/faq.md

 <strong>2) Are the conference activities transmitted online?</strong>

-No. The papers and poster sessions, the roundtables and the keynote lectures are all exclusively in person.
+No. The papers sessions, the roundtables and the keynote lectures are all exclusively in person.
 There will be a special conference, entirely online, before the main event, dedicated to papers about humor in the Global South.
 More info about this soon.

 <strong>3) Are there special fees for delegates from the Global South?</strong>